-For the creamy coconut buttercream frosting: Combine the flour, 1/2 cup of the milk and vanilla extract in a small saucepan, and whisk until incorporated.
+For the creamy coconut buttercream frosting: Combine the flour, 1/2 cup of the milk and 2 teaspoons vanilla extract in a small saucepan, and whisk until incorporated.
 Over medium heat, gradually add the remaining 1 1/2 cups milk and whisk constantly.
 Continue to cook the mixture until it comes to a low boil.
 Reduce the heat to low and continue to whisk until the mixture begins to thicken and starts to burp, 2 to 3 minutes

 Remove the mixture from the heat and transfer it to a small heat-proof bowl to cool.
 Stir the mixture occasionally as it continues to cool to keep it lump free.
 If you do get few lumps, don't worry, you can whisk the mixture to dissolve the lumps, or pass the mixture through a mesh sieve to get a completely smooth consistency.
 Set the mixture aside to cool to room temperature.

 In a stand mixer or with an electric mixer fitted with the whisk attachment, whip the butter on medium speed until it is soft and creamy, 2 to 3 minutes.
-Gradually add in the sugar and beat on high speed until light and fluffy, 5 to 7 minutes.
+Gradually add in 2 cups sugar and beat on high speed until light and fluffy, 5 to 7 minutes.
 Gradually add in the cooled milk mixture and increase the mixer to medium-high speed and whip until the frosting is light and fluffy, scraping down the bottom and sides of the bowl with a rubber spatula to make sure the frosting is thoroughly mixed.
 The frosting can be stored in an airtight container at room temperature for up to 2 days

 To assemble the cupcakes: Use an apple corer or a paring knife to scoop out a hole in the middle of the cupcake about 1 inch deep.
 (The extra cake is yours for the snacking.)
 Fill a pastry bag fitted with a 1/2-inch pastry tip with the buttercream frosting and fill the hole of each cupcake with frosting.
 Frost the cupcakes all over with the frosting.
 Place the coconut in a small bowl.
 Roll the frosted cupcakes in the tinted coconut and decorate with Crystallized Flowers, if desired.
 Store the cupcakes in an airtight container for up to 2 days.